w-kuipers/alphadb/README.md

 #### DBTemplateNoMatch

 The `DBTemplateNoMatch` exception is thrown when de database was previously updated using another version source.
-On initialization, a table `fdb_cfg` is created.
+On initialization, a table `adb_conf` is created.
 In this table the column `template` is used to save the version source template name.
 Make sure it matches.

 ## License